mienaikoe/ziyu/Chapters/4-3-Chapter25.md

 "All these tracks are headed toward Rudjan," she said, observing carefully.
 "The children who couldn't swim that distance.
 They would have been captured by now – never had a chance."

-I imagined myself part of that swarm of children, running for our lives as rocks and ash came tumbling down from the sky and the ground, and then a regiment of Rudjanese soldiers comes to scoop us up.
+I imagined myself part of that swarm of children, running for our lives as rocks and ash came tumbling down from the sky and the ground, and then a regiment of Rudjani soldiers comes to scoop us up.
 Would we be sold into slavery to work in the desert?

 "Bavle said you were a traitor," I began.
 "Why did you choose to fight for Heiko?"